Applying to undergraduate programs

 The Faculty of Engineering and Computer Science of Concordia University welcomes applicants from all parts of Canada, the United States and abroad.
 In keeping with the general principles accepted by all Québec universities, the policy of Concordia is that admission is open to any qualified applicant, in the program of his or her choice, within the limits of its resources.

-For information on how to apply to the Faculty of Engineering and Computer Science as well as details on programsadmission requirements, paying for your education, campus resources, student life, and campus visits, please visit the University's official webpage for undergraduate applicants.
+For information on how to apply to the Faculty of Engineering and Computer Science as well as details on program admission requirements, paying for your education, campus resources, student life, and campus visits, please visit the University's official webpage for undergraduate applicants.

 Applying from secondary school requires: